Family First Night is an annual New Year’s Eve event at North Vancouver‘s Mt. Seymour ski resort that includes fireworks, sledding and entertainment.

 The tobogganing and snowshoeing at the Family First Night event is free, but you have to provide your own sled or buy one at the venue.
 Tubing costs extra and has to be booked in advance.
 Snowshoe equipment is provided for free.
 All three activities are a blast!

-When we went last year the line-ups for the tobogganing and tubing were both quite reasonable.
+When we went a couple of years ago the line-ups for the tobogganing and tubing were both quite reasonable.
 In fact, whereas the queues to get free s’mores and to buy hot dogs were pretty long, the wait times for sliding were surprisingly minimal.

 There are a couple of food trucks you can buy food from at Family First Night, like hot dogs and drinks.
 Free chocolate, marshmallows and graham cracker ingredients are also given out all evening for making s’mores by the fire pits.